Triangulated categories of mixed motives: Sheaves with transfers

 Note that $\pshg{\Pmorcx S}$ is obviously a Grothendieck abelian category generated by the objects $\lrep S X$ for a $\Pmor$-scheme $X/S$.
 Moreover, the following proposition is straightforward: \begin{prop} There is an essentially unique Grothendieck abelian $\Pmor$-premotivic category $\pshg{\Pmorc}$ which is geometrically generated (\textit{cf.} \ref{df:generating_twists}), whose fiber over a scheme $S$ is $\pshg{\Pmorcx S}$ and such that the functor $\lrepNP_S$ induces a morphism of additive monoidal $\Pmor$-fibred categories.

 Moreover, the functor \eqref{graph_psh_tr} induces a morphism of abelian $\Pmor$-premotivic categories

 \end{prop} \begin{proof} To help the reader, we recall the following consequence of Yoneda's lemma: \begin{lm} Let $F:(\Pmorcx S)^{op} \rightarrow \Mod \Rc$ be a presheaf with transfers.
-Let $\cI$ be the category of representables preshaves with transfers over $F$.
+Let $\cI$ be the category of representable presheaves with transfers over $F$.
 Then the canonical map